CleverComponents/Clever-Internet-Suite-Tutorials/README.md

 <img align="left" src="https://www.clevercomponents.com/images/suitesamples-4.jpg"/>

-Now, more than ten years on the market, the Clever Internet Suite got lots of feedback and usage experience.
-Our customers asked us about code examples, demos and "How To" code snippets.
+Now, after more than 20 years on the market, the Clever Internet Suite has accumulated extensive feedback and real-world usage experience.
+Many customers have asked for code examples, demos, and “How To” snippets.

-To summarize the experience, we decided to publish the most commonly asked examples and code snippets in our [Knowledge Base](https://www.clevercomponents.com/portal/KB/c1/all-articles.aspx)
+To summarize this experience, we decided to publish the most commonly requested examples and code snippets in our [Knowledge Base](https://www.clevercomponents.com/portal/KB/c1/all-articles.aspx)

-This repository represents a list of examples, code snippets and demo projects for the [Clever Internet Suite Tutorials](https://www.clevercomponents.com/articles/article035/).
-This list will be periodically updated, new projects will be added.
+This repository contains a collection of examples, code snippets, and demo projects for the [Clever Internet Suite Tutorials](https://www.clevercomponents.com/articles/article035/).
+It will be updated periodically with new projects.

-Please stay tuned to new examples and use cases of the [Clever Internet Suite](https://www.clevercomponents.com/products/inetsuite/) library.
+Stay tuned for new examples and use cases of the [Clever Internet Suite](https://www.clevercomponents.com/products/inetsuite/) library.